sidragosam/sidragosam/README.md

 ### Hi there 👋
-🌱 I’m currently learning Software Engineering at the University of Debrecen.
+🌱 I’m currently learning Computer Science at the University of Debrecen.

 <!--